oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 assigned to one of the available channels.

-When the design is compiled for the Arria® 10 GX FPGA, the 4 buffers are equally assigned to the those two available channels on that board.
+When the design is compiled for the Arria® 10 GX FPGA, the 4 buffers are equally assigned to the two available channels on that board.

 ## Key Concepts
-* How to use the `mem_channel` buffer property in conjuction with the `-Xsno-interleaving` flag.
+* How to disable global memory burst-interleaving using the `-Xsno-interleaving` flag and the `mem_channel` buffer property.
-* The scenarios in which this feature can help reduce the area consumed by a DPC++ FPGA design without impacting throughput.
+* The scenarios in which disabling burst-interactive can help reduce the area consumed by a DPC++ FPGA design without impacting throughput.

 ## License
 Code samples are licensed under the MIT license.
 See